Imran Abbas

-Syed Imran Abbas Naqvi (born 15 October 1982), professionally known by his stage name Imran Abbas, is a Pakistani actor and model who works predominantly in Urdu television.
-Abbas made his acting debut with Umrao Jaan Ada in 2003 and later on appeared numerous serials.
-He get widely recognized after portraying Hammad Raza in 2011 series Khuda Aur Mohabbat, which proved to be a turning point in his career.
+Syed Imran Abbas Naqvi (born 15 October 1982) professionally known by his stage name Imran Abbas, is a Pakistani actor and model who works predominantly in Urdu television and films.

+Abbas made his acting debut with Umrao Jaan Ada in 2003 and later on appeared in numerous serials.
+He get widely recognized after portraying Hammad Raza in the 2011 spiritual-romantic series Khuda Aur Mohabbat, which proved to be a turning point in his career.

 Abbas is best known for his roles Adeel in Dil-e-Muztar (2013) for which he received a nomination for Best actor popular in Hum Awards and Hadi Salman in Alvida (2015) which earned him Best on-screen couple with Sanam Jung.
 His other notable works include Akbari Asghari (2011), Mera Naam Yousuf Hai (2015), Tum Kon Piya (2016), Mohabbat Tumse Nafrat Hai (2017) and Koi Chand Rakh (2018).

 In 2014, Abbas made his Bollywood debut in Vikram Bhatt's horror thriller Creature 3D opposite Bipasha Basu and later appeared on Jaanisaar.

-Early life and career
+Early life and education

 Abbas was born on 15 October 1982 in Islamabad.
-His Father Syed Zulfiqar Husayn Naqvi was a Civil Engineer in Syria.
-His family moved from Lucknow to Lahore during the partition of 1947 between India and Pakistan and the Family moved to Islamabad in 1965.
-Abbas has 6 Elder Siblings (4 Sisters and 2 Brothers), Abbas is the youngest of all Siblings.
-He completed his graduation in National College of Arts, Lahore as his Father he took the field of Civil Engineering and He qualified in Architecture.
+His family roots lie in Uttar Pradesh, India from where his family moved following the 1947 partition.
+The youngest of six siblings, with two elder brothers and three elder sisters, his father worked as a civil engineer in a government job, and he grew up in an artistic household, himself painting since the age of 4 as well being a singer and writing Urdu poetry.
+Among the regular visitors to his house were famed Urdu poets Parveen Shakir and Ahmad Faraz.

+He studied architecture at the National College of Arts, Lahore because he found it was a blend of art and engineering.
+Before entering NCA he also trained in classical music.

+Career

+Pakistan

 He began his career at the age of 20 working as a model.
-He made his first television appearance in Umrao Jaan Ada (2003).
-He also writes Urdu poetry.
-Abbas appeared in Pakistani dramas, telefilms, soaps and films.
-He has also appeared in Bollywood productions.
+He made his first television appearance in Umrao Jaan Ada (2003) and later appeared in numerous dramas, telefilms, soaps and films.

-Bollywood career
+India

-He made his debut in Bollywood opposite Bipasha Basu in Vikram Bhatt's Creature 3D, for which he was nominated at Filmfare Award for Best Male Debut category.
+In 2014, he made his debut in Bollywood opposite Bipasha Basu in Vikram Bhatt's Creature 3D, for which he was nominated at Filmfare Award for Best Male Debut category.
 In 2015, Abbas featured in Jaanisaar directed by Muzaffar Ali alongside Pernia Qureshi.